AKC27873/unified/README.md

 ## Overview

-SIEM4 is a real-time security monitoring tool written in Python that provides:
+Unified is a real-time security monitoring tool written in Python that provides:

 - Process monitoring with CPU usage alerts
 - Log file analysis with rule-based detection